Defining Issues | December 2022

 Relevant dates

-• The scope of the project is digital assets that satisfy the following criteria:
+• The guidance would apply to digital assets that satisfy the following criteria:

 • Meet the US GAAP definition of an intangible asset